compound-finance/comet/README.md

 Currently, Avalanche mainnet and testnet (fuji) are supported.
 This means that deployment scripts, scenarios, and spider all work for Avalanche.

-To use this project with other chains, a few extra variables must be set in your environment:

-- The block explorer API key for your chain (e.g. `SNOWTRACE_KEY` for Avalanche)
+To use this project with other chains, the block explorer API key for your target chain must be set in .env (e.g. `SNOWTRACE_KEY` for Avalanche).
-- `NETWORK`.
-This is temporarily needed to fetch the appropriate API key for your target chain

-An example command looks like:
+An example deployment command looks like:

 `yarn deploy --network fuji`